platformsh/platformsh-docs/docs/src/create-apps/flexible-resources.md

 sidebarIgnore: true
 ---

+If you have a high-memory plan, your project is allocated additional RAM resources.
+If your containers aren't using all of your project's allocated CPU, they're automatically upgraded to the next highest available container size.

+If the CPU resources are already fully allocated, your containers aren't upgraded because there isn't room for CPU upgrades.

+{{< note title="Example" >}}

+If you have a Medium plan, your project is allocated 2&nbsp;vCPU and 3&nbsp;GB RAM.
+If you upgrade this to a high-memory Medium plan, the RAM limit rises to 4&nbsp;GB.

+If your containers were using less than the full 2&nbsp;vCPU, they can be automatically upgraded in size to take advantage of the additional memory.

+But if your containers were already using the full 2&nbsp;vCPU, they remain at their original size and the additional memory isn't used.

+{{< /note >}}

+If your project is using the full allocation of CPU and so can't be allocated memory automatically, you can set the resources to be more flexible.
+This allows you to free up CPU from less-CPU-intensive containers so that other containers can increase in size and use the available memory.

+## Use flexible resources

 Sometimes you have apps that are more memory-intensive.
 In such cases, you can adjust the amount of memory using the `resources` key in your [app configuration](./_index.md).
 All memory must stay within the limits set by your plan.